 5.1.
-Correlation results
+Correlation Results

 Despite the temporal variance, physical obstructions and reflections, and weaker than expected signal strength, the correlation algorithm described in Section 4.1 worked quite well in pinpointing the target machine's bearing.
 For the grid antenna, the 3°-sampled measurements experiment were used as training data.
 (In deployed systems, the training data would be an amalgam of measurements taken under a number of conditions.)
-For the Vagi, the first set of data in Figure 2, shown as red crosses, was used for training.

-Each of the following figures shows the correlation value at each candidate angle, with 1° increments; N=360 in the above equation.
+Each of the remaining figures shows the correlation value at each candidate angle, with 1° increments; N = 360 in the above equation.
 As described in Section 4.1, the angle corresponding to the highest correlation value is declared to be the target angle estimate.

-Figure 3 shows the correlation versus angle for the grid antenna measurements when compared with earlier training data.
-The antenna was located at a bearing of 25°; our algorithm estimated the angle to be 13°.
-Looking at Figure 3, this is sensible as 13° corresponds to the peak in signal response.
+[Fig. 5] shows the correlation versus angle for the grid antenna measurements when compared with earlier training data.
+The antenna was located at a bearing of 25° ; our algorithm estimated the angle to be 13° .
+The figure shows that 13° corresponds to the peak in signal response.